Dindoshi Assembly constituency

 Dindoshi Assembly constituency is one of the 288 Vidhan Sabha (legislative assembly) constituencies in Maharashtra state in western India.

 Overview

 Dindoshi constituency is one of the 26 Vidhan Sabha constituencies located in the Mumbai Suburban district.

-Dindoshi is part of the Mumbai North West Lok Sabha constituency along with five other Vidhan Sabha segments, namely Goregaon, Versova, Jogeshwari East, Andheri East and Andheri West in the Mumbai Suburban district.
+Dindoshi is part of the Mumbai North West Lok Sabha constituency which include five other Vidhan Sabha segments, namely Goregaon, Versova, Jogeshwari East, Andheri East and Andheri West in the Mumbai Suburban district.